Skip to main content

 Cynthia Thompson

-Cynthia Thompson was formerly the Conservative city councillor for Pinhoe, and has previously served as The Lord Mayor of Exeter.
-She is a candidate for the forthcoming 2022 elections.
+Cynthia Thompson has served previously as Conservative city councillor on Exeter City Council, and was elected as The Lord Mayor of Exeter during that period.
+She is a candidate for the forthcoming 2024 elections.

 Show only